Glowsquirrel/creativeproj1/README.md

 Paul Thornsen

 Simple HTML, CSS, and Javascript all used to create a name creator.
 Insert two names and watch as they are combined into one!
+Bootstrap 4 is used to automatically adjust the layout.